 Cybis later issued two Hall of Fame versions of Persephone:

 Persephone II is 12.5” tall and was an issue of 500.
 At this time I do not know her issue year other than that it was in the mid to late1990s.
-She is listed – but not pictured – on the current Cybis website at $3500.
 Other than the height, there are four differences in this first Hall of Fame replica: (1) The original Persephone carries spring flowers such as daffodils, but in this version the daffodils are replaced by roses and there are no leafy vines on her lap; (2) Original Persephone’s hair is all the same color, but in this version the braided section is a mixture of white and blonde; (3) The back of the rock on which the original Persephone sits is decorated with a berrying vine; there is no vine on this HOF version but instead some areas of moss are decorated with tiny spring blooms.
 And lastly (4) the trim on the bodice of this HOF version is a soft lilac, while the original Persephone’s dress is accented with blue.

-Persephone III (the second Hall of Fame replica) is purportedly 10.5” tall and is an issue of 1500 sculptures.
-Introduced in the early 2000s she too is listed, but not pictured, on the current Cybis site and priced at $2500.
-According to Cybis they have no photo available of her and Mrs Chorlton could not recall any details of her appearance as far as colorway or decorations.
+Persephone III (the second Hall of Fame replica) is purportedly 10.5” tall and was an issue of 1500 introduced in the early 2000s.
 I have found no photograph of this version anywhere and would be very glad to learn of one, to see the differences between Persephone III and the previous sculptures.
 (There is a direct-contact form at the bottom of the About the Cybis Archive page.)

 Aphrodite, the goddess of love in Greek mythology, designed by Lynn Klockner Brown.
-She is 8 ½” tall, and was a declared edition of 750 in 1983.
-Introduced then at $875, her current price on the Cybis site is $2295.
+She is 8 ½” tall, and was a declared edition of 750 in 1983 at $875.

 In the 1980s Cybis launched a series called “Classical Impressions” made in plain white bisque to evoke the look of Parian.
 Among the first in the series were the two mythological characters below.